-Phase 3b, Randomized, Open Label Safety Trial of Dapivirine Vaginal Ring and Oral TRUVADA[®] Use in Pregnancy
+Phase 3b, Randomized, Open Label Safety Trial of Dapivirine Vaginal Ring and Oral TRUVADA® Use in Pregnancy

-PRINCIPAL INVESTIGATOR: [Site to insert] PHONE: [Site to insert] Short Title for the Study: DELIVER: A Phase 3b Safety Study of the Dapivirine Ring and PrEP in Pregnant Women
+Short Title for the Study: DELIVER: A Phase 3b Safety Study of the Dapivirine Ring and PrEP

 You are being invited to join a research study funded by the US government [US National Institutes of Health (NIH)] and conducted by the Microbicide Trials Network (MTN).
 There is a separate consent document for your baby.
 There are two products being used in this study: a ring inserted in the vagina and a tablet taken by mouth.
 The ring is supplied by International Partnership for Microbicides (IPM) and the tablet is supplied by Gilead Sciences, Inc. The person in charge of this study at this site is [INSERT NAME OF PRINCIPAL INVESTIGATOR].